 In this recipe, I’ll show you how to cook brown rice for Japanese-style meals.
 The brown rice will be cooked in only water and salt.
 Unlike some western-style brown rice recipes online, there’s no broth or seasonings required.

-Normally it takes a long time to make brown rice on the stove top or in the rice cooker, but this recipe uses an Instant Pot (pressure cooker) to speed up the process.
-Not only it saves time, but it also yields fluffy, chewy, and perfectly cooked brown rice.
+Normally it takes a long time to make brown rice on the stovetop or in the rice cooker, but this recipe uses an Instant Pot (pressure cooker) to speed up the process.
+Not only it saves time, but it also yields chewy and perfectly cooked brown rice.

 3 Tips for Making Instant Pot Brown Rice

 If rice is a big part of your diet, then learning how to cook proper brown rice would be an essential kitchen skill.
 Let me show you 3 important tips to make delicious brown rice.

 The most basic, but very important tip is to soak rice.
 Whether you use short-grain white rice or brown rice, the short-grain variety requires soaking.
 As the rice kernels are fatter, it takes more time for the moisture to get through to the core of the grains.
 So we must give a headstart by soaking the rice in water.
 Here is the time range for both white and brown rice:

 If you are cooking brown rice for dinner, start preparing in the morning.
 If you want to cook it for breakfast, soak the rice before going to sleep.